 It would be impossible to list all the American cities that now have Shakespeare in the Park festivals but it seems that wherever there is an urban park there will be a Shakespeare festival in the summer.
 Moreover, parks are not the only outdoor venues for these performances.

-Theatre companies stage them on beaches and on floating stages in lakes, on mountainsides, on river banks and in sports stadia.
-There’s even a company in London that stages plays in site-specific locations like a multi-storey carpark and the ruins of a decayed building.
+Theatre companies stage them on beaches and on floating stages in lakes, on mountainsides, on river banks, and in sports stadia.
+There’s even a company in London that stages plays in site-specific locations like a multi-story carpark and the ruins of a decayed building.

 One of the most beautiful settings for outdoor performances of Shakespeare is Sydney’s Bicentennial Park with the backdrop of the opera house and the Sydney Harbour Bridge.
 Another is Maynardville in Cape Town with Table Mountain as a backdrop.
 At Shakespeare by the Sea in San Pedro, California, the plays take shape with the ocean stretching out behind them.